NgKhaiPhu/Video-defect-detection-using-Deep-Learning-techniques/README.md

 This repository contains all code, data, documents and other files that I have created during my internship program from Jun 2023 to Nov 2023.

 # Video noise detection
-I worked on this topic in July 2023, solving the task of detecting visual noises and defects in video.
-My main approach was to categorize all video noises into 7 groups, and tackle them individually.
+In July 2023, I worked on detecting visual noise and defects in video.
+My primary approach involved categorizing all video noise into 7 distinct groups and addressing each one individually.
 The 7 categories are:

 - Impulse noise: Pixel-level noises
 - Image glitch: horizontal or vertical glitches